dkratzert/FinalCif/docs/report.rst

-**This information from the 'cif' variable can also be useful:**
+**Other useful information in the 'cif' variable:**
-The cif variable contains values from the CIF directly and thus negative values have a hyphen and no real minus sign in front.
-The former values hav hyphens replaced with minus signs.
+The cif variable contains values from the CIF directly.
+Be aware that negative values have a hyphen and no real minus sign in front.
+The former listed values have hyphens replaced with minus signs.

 .. code-block:: text